-In mission contexts, SOPs should identify the precise responsibilities of the various UN components involved in disarmament.
+Standard operating procedures (SOPs) are mandatory step-by-step instructions designed to guide practitioners through particular activities.
+The development of SOPs has become common practice across DDR programmes, as it allows for coherence in the delivery of activities, ensuring greater safety and security through adherence to standardized regulations.
+In mission contexts, SOPs should identify the precise responsibilities of the various UN components involved in demobilization.
 All stakeholders should agree on the content of the SOP(s), and the document(s) should be reviewed by the UN's legal office at Headquarters.
-The development of SOPs is led by the DDR component, with the support of WAM advisers, and signed off by the head of the UN mission.
-All staff from the DDR component as well as UN military component members and any other partners supporting disarmament activities shall be familiar with the relevant SOPs.
+The development of SOPs is led by the mission DDR component and signed off on by the head of the UN mission.
+All staff from the DDR component as well as other relevant stakeholders shall be familiar with the relevant SOPs.
 The content of SOPs shall be kept up to date.

-In non-mission contexts, the national authority should also be advised by the lead UN agency(ies) on the development of national SOPs for the safe, effective and efficient conduct of the disarmament component of the DDR programme.
-All those engaged in supporting disarmament operations shall also be familiar with the relevant SOPs.
+In non-mission contexts, the national authority should also be advised by the lead UN agency(ies) on the development of national SOPs for demobilization.
+All those engaged in supporting demobilization shall be familiar with the relevant SOPs, which shall also be kept up to date.

-A single disarmament SOP, or a set of SOPs each covering specific procedures related to disarmament activities, should be informed by the integrated assessment and the national DDR policy document, and comply with international guidelines and standards (IATG and MOSAIC), as well as with national laws and international obligations of the country where the programme is being implemented (see IDDRS 4.11 on Transitional Weapons and Ammunition Management).
+A single demobilization SOP or a set of SOPs each covering specific procedures related to demobilization activities (see section 6) should be informed by integrated assessments (see IDDRS 3.11 on Integrated Assessments) and the national DDR policy document, and comply with international guidelines and standards as well as national laws and the international obligations of the country where DDR is being implemented.
+At a minimum, SOPs should cover the following procedures: